OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 * **plugs**
 <br>A list of plugs for <a href="https://snapcraft.io/docs/interface-management">interfaces</a> to connect to.

-There other snapcraft `apps` metadata may be referred from <a href='https://snapcraft.io/docs/snapcraft-app-and-service-metadata'>Snapcraft Apps Metadata Documentation</a>.
+Other snapcraft `apps` metadata may be referred from <a href='https://snapcraft.io/docs/snapcraft-app-and-service-metadata'>Snapcraft Apps Metadata Documentation</a>.

 A most basic example for writing `apps` metadata is given below: